bigcode-project/jupytercoder/README.md

 # Jupyter Coder

 This plugin is still in development.
 To test it, clone this repository first.
-Currently it only supports OPENAI code completion.
+Currently it supports the native jupyter mode of starcoder and Open AI completion API.

 ## Installation
 ```bash